tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

     ./symfony project:deploy --go --rsync-dir=config/production production

-Last, you can specify the options passed to the rsync executable, using the `rsync-options` option (defaults are `-azC`):
+Last, you can specify the options passed to the rsync executable, using the `rsync-options` option (defaults are `-azC --force --delete --progress`):

-    ./symfony project:deploy --go --rsync-options=avz
+    ./symfony project:deploy --go --rsync-options=-avz

 ### ~`project::disable`~